Metagenomics: Gut microbe characterization

 While these studies highlight some potentially valuable medical applications, only 31–48.8% of the reads could be aligned to 194 public human gut bacterial genomes and 7.6–21.2% to bacterial genomes available in GenBank which indicates that there is still far more research necessary to capture novel bacterial genomes.

 In the Human Microbiome Project (HMP), gut microbial communities were assayed using high-throughput DNA sequencing.
 HMP showed that, unlike individual microbial species, many metabolic processes were present among all body habitats with varying frequencies.
 Microbial communities of 649 metagenomes drawn from seven primary body sites on 102 individuals were studied as part of the human microbiome project.
 The metagenomic analysis revealed variations in niche specific abundance among 168 functional modules and 196 metabolic pathways within the microbiome.
 These included glycosaminoglycan degradation in the gut, as well as phosphate and amino acid transport linked to host phenotype (vaginal pH) in the posterior fornix.
 The HMP has brought to light the utility of metagenomics in diagnostics and evidence-based medicine.
 Thus metagenomics is a powerful tool to address many of the pressing issues in the field of personalized medicine.

 In animals, metagenomics can be used to profile their gut microbiomes and enable detection of antibiotic-resistant bacteria.
 This can have implications in monitoring the spread of diseases from wildlife to farmed animals and humans.

+Epidemiology

+Metagenomic sequencing is used to find infectious disease-causing organisms in sewage, allowing the detection of rare organisms (like polio) and outbreaks to be predicted.
+The technique became common during the early months of the COVID-19 pandemic by Biobot Analytics.